Simplescraper

 const base = 'https://practice.expandtesting.com'

-/* 1.
-Log in.
-The server replies with a session cookie that the jar captures. */
+/* 1. log in. the server replies with a session cookie that the jar captures. */

 await fetchWithJar(`${base}/login`, {